vinkla/wordplate/README.md

 To install dependencies, navigate to your project root and run ```composer install --prefer-dist```.

 ##### Usage
-All configuration should be done within `framework/config.php`.
+All library configuration should be done within `lib/config.php`.
 Visit [wp-custom-post-type-class](https://github.com/jjgrainger/wp-custom-post-type-class) to read about adding custom post types.
+Custom post types should be added within the `includes/post-types` directory.

 This boilerplate doesn't include a way to create custom fields.
 Instead use [Advanced Custom Fields](http://www.advancedcustomfields.com/).